 Texas Child Abuse Laws

-Child abuse laws criminalize physical, emotional, or sexual abuse of minors and also require certain third parties with knowledge of the abuse to report it to the authorities.
-In Texas, professionals with access to children (such as teachers and pediatricians) are required to report suspected cases of child abuse.
-The Texas Department of Family and Protective Services (DFPS) investigates reports of child abuse (and neglect) in the state.
+Texas child abuse laws criminalize physical, emotional, or sexual abuse of minors and also require certain third parties with knowledge of the abuse to report it to the authorities.

 |Code Section||Family 261.001 et seq.|

 |What Constitutes Abuse||Inflicting or failing to reasonably prevent others from inflicting mental or emotional injury impairing child's growth, development, or psychological functioning; physical injury resulting in substantial harm, or which is at variance with explanation given; sexual abuse, exploitation, use of controlled substance resulting in mental or physical harm to child|